emmadebarros/JS-Final-Project/README.md

 Please feel free to contribute if you think you have a solution, thank you!

 The API call is made with the help of the jQuery syntax in JS-Final-Project/js/login.js, line 138.

-I tried putting this address (https://cors-anywhere.herokuapp.com/) before the Accuweather address, as someone suggested on StackOverflow, but it is still not working correctly.
+I tried putting this address (https://cors-anywhere.herokuapp.com/) before the Accuweather address, as someone suggested on StackOverflow, but I wish there would be a better solution as it is still not working correctly.
+The temporary work around to use the project is explained in the Usage section, below ⬇️

 ## Usage

+**Temporary** : go to https://cors-anywhere.herokuapp.com and click on the button to get temporary access to the server.
+Then, go to the GitHub page and follow the instructions below ⬇️

 GitHub page available: https://emmadebarros.github.io/JS-Final-Project/ 🔗